 Suniel Shetty won his first award in 2001, bagging Filmfare Best Villain Award for Dhadkan.
 He also bagged Zee Cine Best Supporting Actor Award for Dhadkan in the same year.

-Suniel Shetty's daughter Athiya has already made her film debut with Hero with Sooraj Pancholi, while son Ahan will soon step into Bollywood.
+Suniel Shetty's daughter Athiya has already made her film debut with Hero with Sooraj Pancholi, while son Ahan will soon step into Bollywood with RX100 remake.
 Shetty is now completely immersed in guiding his children in their respective careers.

 "Having been a part of 126 movies, I think I had an overdose of cinema.
 I needed to take a break.
 This is a period when I need to focus on my children.
 Athiya and Aahan's careers are more important for me.
 I should take it easy and share whatever I have learnt with them," Suniel Shetty said.

 Suniel Shetty says his son Ahan Shetty is better than him and is not worried about people comparing the youngster to him.
 "He (Ahan) is far better than me.
 So, I am not worried about comparisons.
-If people accept him, luck is on his side and if he does the right thing, then he will be successful," Suniel told IANS a few months ago.
+If people accept him, luck is on his side and if he does the right thing, then he will be successful," Suniel told IANS in 2018.

 We adore you Anna as an actor and more as a person!
 Wishing Suniel Shetty a very happy birthday.
 Keep rocking!

-It's Suniel Shetty's birthday today.
-Fondly known as 'Anna' by the film industry folks, Shetty, who turns 57 today, is a complete family person and his pictures prove it.
+It's Suniel Shetty's birthday on August 11.
+Fondly known as 'Anna' by the film industry folks, Shetty, who turns 58 this year, is a complete family person and his pictures prove it.
 We have some exclusive pictures of the actor with family, that you may have never seen before.
-Take a loko!
+Take a look!